Srihari231092/UCI_OnlineShoppers/README.md

 Online Shopping purchasing behaviour was collected from a website over a 1 year period, and marked whether the visit ended in generating revenue or not.

-We can build a prediction model using the given information to determine if the visit will end with an item being purchased.
+A model was built using the given information to determine if the visit will end with an item being purchased.

 ## Assumptions